Andrew Waterworth

-Andrew Waterworth (born 11 April 1986) is a former footballer from Northern Ireland who last played for NIFL Premiership side Glenavon.
+Andrew Waterworth (born 11 April 1986) is a former footballer from Northern Ireland who was most recently the interim manager of the Northern Ireland women's national team.

 Club career

 Hamilton Academical

 Waterworth joined Hamilton from Lisburn Distillery in January 2008 for a fee of £20,000.
 He made his debut against Aberdeen in the Scottish Cup in February.

 He scored his first goal for Hamilton against Dundee in April 2008, but returned to Northern Ireland having made only 10 appearances during eight months in Scotland.

 Glentoran

 After leaving Hamilton Accies, Waterworth joined Irish Premiership side Glentoran.
 During his time with the East Belfast side, he won winners medals in both the Irish Premiership and Irish Cup.

 On 9 May 2013, Glentoran announced on their website that Waterworth would not be signing a new contract.

 Linfield

 In May 2013, Linfield confirmed that they had signed Waterworth on a two-year contract.
 On his Linfield debut, Waterworth broke a bone in his leg which side-lined the striker for two months.
 However, he eventually made his league debut for Linfield on 14 September 2013, scoring a hat-trick in a 4–1 win against Ballymena United at Windsor Park, and went on to score 11 goals in his first eleven league appearances to put his side top the table.
 His first trophy with the Blues arrived in the form of the 2013–14 County Antrim Shield, after a penalty shoot-out victory over Crusaders in the final.